wacl-york/quant-scraper/README.md

 # Setting up scheduled scraping

 QUANTScraper runs on AWS Fargate and is currently configured to run in an account associated with the QUANT project.
-The app is deployed through a GitHub Action that is triggered by a pull-request into the `master` branch of this repository.
+The app is deployed through a GitHub Action that is triggered by a pull-request into the `main` branch of this repository.

 ## Creating deploy IAM user